Vote Christopher Hoyt For State Senate From Rutland County! :)

 moved into West Haven and everyone’s taxes in town

-shifts to reduce the number of kids in school can make a
+small shifts to reduce the number of kids in school can

 Granted, this would be a small step in the overall grand-